simonbowly/math-code-guidelines/README.md

-# Zen of (Python?)
-Programming for Optimisation
+# Mathematical (Python?)
+Coding Guidelines

 *Work in progress!!
 I've written this readme page as a sort of aggressively aspirational list of thoughts on best practice.
 Next task is to collect a lot of code examples and add/remove/edit these guidelines as we go.*

-**The first programmers were mathematicians: so we should really be better at this than everyone else.**
+**The first programmers were mathematicians: so we should really be better at this than everyone else.** (I did say aspirational didn't I?)

 ## Why write this?